mimoo/cargo-specification/spec/template.md

 ## overview

-{sections.overview}
+Building a specification is pretty straight forward.
+Cargo-spec follows these steps:

+{sections.build}

-## toml_parser
+## Toml parser

+The toml parser expects a manifest specification file that follows the following configuration:

 {sections.toml_parser}

+The structures are deserialized using the [toml encoding](https://github.com/toml-lang/toml).

-## Parser
+## Comment parser

+Any placeholder in the template will get replaced by comments extracted from code.
-A specification is all the concatenated comments from a list of files.
+The specification manifest file contains the list of these files.
-The list of files is maintained by a `Specification.toml` file.

-Below are the different structures that we use to organize the specification:

 {sections.parser}